Group Assignment

 For the group assignment, you will conduct a semester-long research project with your groups.
 Your group will choose one of the clients below (see Section 6) to advise on the client’s issue outlined in the prompt.
 For your client’s policy issue, you will: i) describe the background on the policy issue, including any research evidence on the factors that impact said issue; ii) provide your own data analysis that helps describe either the problem itself or a simulation/analysis comparing the alternative policy proposals you are considering (draw on what you learned in 501, 503, 504, and 505 here); iii) describe the details, strengths, and weaknesses of the status quo situation, your client’s current policy proposal, and an original alternative proposal you develop or adopt for consideration from existing ideas (i.e., from think tanks, scholars, GAO recommendations, other states/localities, other elected officials, etc.); iv) analyze the three proposals (including the status quo) regarding their likely impacts on the problem they are trying to solve, their costs, and the political implications of each (i.e., the key stakeholders in support or opposition of each and the likely political impacts of each stakeholder’s view; here, you’ll want to draw on what you learned in 500 and parts of 506).

-For this assignment, you will prepare a report of no more than 20 pages.
-The report and a video presentation summarizing the report will be due by December 4nd, 2024.
+For this assignment, you will prepare a report of no more than 20 pages (page limit does not include tables, figures, or references page).
+The report and a video presentation summarizing the report will be due by December 11th, 2024.

 Remember, after doing your research and analysis, it is entirely possible to recommend the status quo, the client’s original proposal (as is or modified), or the additional alternative you consider (as is or modified) based on your assessment.
 The key will be basing that argument on a good read of existing knowledge, good evidence created yourselves, and sound reasoning and analysis.